Blog

 - Networking: Attend cybersecurity conferences, meetups, and webinars to connect with professionals in the field.
 Networking can lead to job opportunities and collaborations.

-- Contribute to Research: Collaborate with researchers and publish findings related to malware analysis.
+- Contribute to Research: Collaborate with researchers and publish findings related to malware analysis training and certification.
 This adds credibility to your expertise.

 Tools and Technologies